CLI Reference nfltr

 The server administrator creates API keys via the admin dashboard or admin API.
 Each key is bound to an agent identity.

-# Save once
+# Save once (or save multiple keys with --name)

 nfltr config add-api-key YOUR_KEY

-# All subsequent commands use it automatically
+# All subsequent commands use the active key automatically

 nfltr http 8080